Taiwan (Republic of China province): Territorial disputes

 The People's Republic of China (PRC) regards itself as the "successor state" of the Republic of China (ROC), which the PRC claims no longer legitimately exists, following establishment of the PRC on Mainland China.
 The PRC asserts itself to be the sole legitimate government of China, and claims Taiwan as its 23rd province, even though the PRC itself has never had control of Taiwan or other ROC-held territories.
 The ROC disputes this position, maintaining that it still legitimately exists and that the PRC has not succeeded it.

-The PRC claims the entirety of the island of Taiwan and its nearby islands and islets, including the Penghu, as parts of its Taiwan Province, corresponding to the ROC's Taiwan Province before the special municipalities were split off.
+The PRC claims the entirety of the island of Taiwan and its nearby islands and islets, including the Penghu, as parts of its province, corresponding to the ROC's province before the special municipalities were split off.
 The PRC claims that Taiwan is a part of China, that the PRC succeeded the ROC as the sole legitimate authority in all of China upon its founding in 1949, and that therefore Taiwan is a part of the PRC.

 The Senkaku Islands, which are currently administered by Japan, are disputed by both the ROC and the PRC, which claim them as the Tiaoyutai/Diaoyu Islands.
 The ROC government claims them as part of Toucheng Township, Yilan County.